-New York City Defense Attorneys That Will Aggressively Work On Your Side to Clear Your Burglary Charge
+New York City Burglary Attorneys That Will Aggressively Work On Your Side to Clear Your Charge

 BURGLARY is a felony charge that is often used in conjunction with other charges, such as breaking and entering.
 The name “burglary” is often used to describe all manners of criminal trespassing.
 Unlike other crimes of physical property theft, burglary implies a premeditated intent to commit a crime.
 Burglary is the uninvited and undesired entry of another person’s property and/or domicile resulting in with the knowledge and purpose of committing a crime while inside the premises.
 In New York these charges are highly penalized by the courts and you will most likely receive jail time if you are found guilty in a NY burglary case.
 It is important to understand that due to the premeditation associations with burglary it is treated with a jaundiced and scrutinizing eye by the courts and you will need to act quickly to develop a successful defense.
 Moreover, because it is rare to be charged with a single count of burglary or even charged with just burglary you will need a strong New York criminal attorney on your side to reduce or mitigate charges to avoid a costly felony conviction and jail time.